By: Tanja Babic, PhD

 - Journal of Applied Psychology

 - International Journal of Selection and Assessment

 10. Marc Effron

-Although not an academic, Marc Effron has influenced the field of I/O psychology by helping some of the world’s largest companies improve the quality of their talent.
-He is the founder of the Talent Quarterly Magazine, which brings together global management leaders.
-He is also the president of the Talent Strategy Group.
-He co-authored several books, including the best-selling One Page Talent Management: Eliminating Complexity, Adding Value.
+Although not an academic, Marc Effron has influenced the field of industrial organizational psychology.
+He has helped some of the world’s largest companies improve the quality of their talent.
+He is the president of the Talent Strategy Group.
+Talent Strategy Group is one of the largest and most successful companies in the world focused on talent development.